×

 All about Hawaiite and Diamictite Properties

 Know all about Hawaiite and Diamictite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Diamictite belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Diamictite is Clastic.
 Hawaiite appears Dull and Soft and Diamictite appears Banded.
-The luster of Hawaiite is not available while that of Diamictite is grainy, pearly and vitreous.
+The luster of Hawaiite is while that of Diamictite is grainy, pearly and vitreous.
 Hawaiite is available in black, brown, light to dark grey colors whereas Diamictite is available in brown, buff colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Diamictite are commemorative tablets, creating artwork, production of lime.